3 Recipes That Take The Bite Out Of Teething

 Bananas only need three to four hours in the freezer before they’re cool enough to offer relief to little sore gums and they aren’t too hard to gnaw on.
 My daughter loves them plain, or when dipped in a homemade sauce.
 Try these:

 - Apple Peanut Butter

-- Chunky Berry and Bean Dip
+- Chunky Berry Dip

 Homemade teething biscuits generally store well if they’re frozen or in airtight, room temperature containers.
 This makes them a great gum-soothing snack whether you’re at home or on the go.
 Here are a couple recipes to get you started: